Red Dirt Harvest Festival 2007

 –Rich

-Categories: Bo Ramsey, Breaking Down To 3, Dave Moore, Indie Music, Iowa, Red House Records, cd review, music
+Categories: Bo Ramsey, Breaking Down To 3, cd review, Dave Moore, Indie Music, Iowa, music, Red House Records

 Revisiting these songs time and again over the years gives you the feeling after a while of a shared history, as if you’re sitting in a familiar room with an old friend as he speaks to you with quiet urgency about things you both know really matter.
 As if you’d maybe once helped him paint over certain rooms in a house he where he once lived, or you’d maybe once gone scuba diving together where the sharks don’t sleep, with some other good ol’ boys, all long gone now.